Giggle, Giggle, Quack

 Giggle, Giggle, Quack is a children's book by Doreen Cronin, illustrated by Betsy Lewin and a sequel/spin-off to Click, Clack, Moo: Cows That Type.
-Published by Simon and Schuster, it tells the story of Farmer Brown's younger brother Bob, who is farm-sitting for the vacationing Farmer Brown.
+Published by Simon and Schuster, it tells the story of Farmer Brown's brother, Bob, who is farm-sitting for the vacationing Farmer Brown.
 Farmer Brown leaves a to-do list for Bob, but Duck is able to get hold of it and write his own list.

-In 2004, Weston Woods Studios released a 9-minute animated version of the book, released as a bilingual DVD in 2004, the same year the book came out, and the video based on the book won the Carnegie Medal for Excellence in Children's Video.
+In 2003, Weston Woods Studios released a nine-minute animated version of the book, released as a bilingual DVD in 2004, the same year the book came out, and the video based on the book won the Carnegie Medal for Excellence in Children's Video.

 Backstory

 Giggle, Giggle, Quack is a sequel featuring the barnyard animals first seen in Cronin and Lewin's Click, Clack, Moo: Cows That Type, which was awarded the Caldecott Honor in 2001.